-Since the 1980s, state and local governments have funded some of the Farm's costs.
+Since the 1980s, State and Local governments have funded some of the Farm's costs.
 State and Federal Labour governments supported our successful bid for a much larger area of land.
 Now the Collingwood Children's Farm Committee of Management manages this Crown land site.
-Service clubs and philanthropic trusts help us, but always the largest part of our operational costs comes from entry fees, donations and through the work of volunteers.
+Service clubs and philanthropic trusts help the Farm, but the largest part of our operational costs always comes from entry fees, donations and through the work of volunteers.

 Sustainable Farming and Environmental Practices